Translating Terrorism in Bangladesh

 5. Guardianship: Bangladeshi law does not allow for final adoptions of Bangladeshi children in Bangladesh.
 Prospective adoptive parents considering adopting a Bangladeshi child must obtain guardianship from a Bangladeshi court and subsequently adopt the child in the United States.

-In-Country Provider: You need a licensed attorney in Bangladesh who has experience and can deal with legal and bureaucratic steps.
-Also, reputable orphanages where the children live.
+In-Country Provider: You need an experienced licensed attorney in Bangladesh who can handle legal and bureaucratic steps.
+You also need reputable orphanages where the children live.

-Time Frame: Depending on many factors, including the number of eligible children at the time of your availability to travel to Bangladesh, the time frame to prepare your initial paperwork and be matched with a child can take 5-12 months.
+Time Frame: Depending on many factors, including the number of eligible children and when you are available to travel to Bangladesh, the time frame to prepare your initial paperwork and be matched with a child can take 5-12 months.

 The Children: The children available for adoption in Bangladesh are usually orphaned due to poverty or the stigma of being an unwed mother.
 Bangladesh’s youngest children, who are available for international adoption, are 1-2 months old.
 Older children, sibling groups, and children with special needs live in government orphanages.